hmxlabs/aws-open-resource-broker/docs/docs/architecture/template-infrastructure.md

 def _create_hf_attributes(self, template_data: Dict[str, Any]) -> Dict[str, Any]:
     """Create HF-compatible attributes object with CPU/RAM specs.

-    This method handles the creation of HostFactory attributes with proper CPU and RAM specifications based on instance type.
+    This method handles the creation of HostFactory attributes with appropriate CPU and RAM specifications based on instance type.
     """
     # Handle both snake_case and camelCase field names